 Third, our diverging results may be explained by a 'creativity bias' in selecting ideas.
-Rietzschel et al. (2010) found a strong tendency of participants to select feasible and desirable ideas at the cost of originality.
+Rietzschel, Nijstad, and Stroebe (2010) found a strong tendency of participants to select feasible and desirable ideas at the cost of originality.
 These findings suggest that people do not take originality into account when selecting creative ideas.
-Additionally, Mueller, Melwani and Goncalo (2012) showed that when people experience uncertainty, they implicitly show a negative bias against creativity.
+Additionally, Mueller et al. (2012) showed that when people experience uncertainty, they implicitly show a negative bias against creativity.
 Under uncertainty, people were less able to recognize creative ideas.
-Idea selection might be seen as a highly uncertain context, as the goal is to try and predict which idea might appear to be a successful solution in the future to a current problem.
+Idea selection might be seen as a highly uncertain context, as the goal is to try and predict which idea might appear to be a successful solution to a current problem in the future.
 If an implicit creativity bias is at play, it seems plausible that participants in prosocial groups will be particularly motivated to avoid creative and original ideas.
-Lunn, Sinclair, Whitchurch and Glenn (2007) described this effect as the epistemic social tuning hypothesis.
+Lunn, Sinclair, Whitchurch, and Glenn (2007) described this effect as the epistemic social tuning hypothesis.
 In a series of studies Bechtoldt et al. (2010) showed that implicit group norms indeed influenced the outcome of creativity tasks.
 When the group norm was to be original, prosocial groups under high epistemic motivation generated more original ideas.
 When the group norm was to be appropriate, prosocial groups produced more appropriate ideas.
-This line of reasoning is supported by the more recent model put forward by Denrell & Le Mens (2017).
+This line of reasoning is supported by the more recent model put forward by Denrell and Le Mens (2017).
 Their model builds on extensive previous work on belief adjustments.
-This line of research has shown that people tend to process information on popular alternatives systematically different from how they process information about unpopular alternatives (e.g. Bem, 1972; Festinger, 1957; Denrell, 2005).
+This line of research has shown that people tend to process information on popular alternatives systematically differently from how they process information about unpopular alternatives (e. g.
+Bem, 1972; Denrell, 2005; Festinger, 1957).
 The model explains the mechanism behind collective illusion development during group decision making.
-The authors state that merely being exposed to a more popular alternative in a group, will already stimulate information sampling in favor of that alternative.
+The authors state that merely being exposed to a more popular alternative in a group will already stimulate information sampling in favour of that alternative.
 When feasible ideas are more popular in a group through creativity bias and social tuning, it might also inadvertedly stimulate the information processing of the popular, feasible alternatives.
 This in turn might create a collective illusion of choosing the superior option in that group, even if it is the suboptimal alternative.
-That might explain why all our participants indicated they believed their chosen idea would be actually successful if it was implemented (on a 5-point scale M = 4.23, SD = 0.97).
-Thus, future research might want to examine how implicit group norms and implicit bias against creativity affect idea selection in groups and how they develop under influence of situational factors (e.g. uncertainty, prior experience, creative self-efficacy).
+That might explain why all our participants indicated they believed their chosen idea would actually be successful if implemented (on a 5-point scale M = 4.23, SD = 0.97).
+Thus, future research might want to examine how implicit group norms and implicit bias against creativity affect idea selection in groups and how they develop under the influence of situational factors (e.g. uncertainty, prior experience, creative self-efficacy).

-Managerial Implications
+5.4 | Managerial Implications